6 Psychological Pricing Strategies With Examples

 BOGOF (Buy One Get One Free) is one of the Bundle pricing strategies.
 Apart from this one, which is the most famous, there are many different variations.
 For example, some companies started using promotions like “buy one get 2 free” or offering some special credit for the next purchase.

 It is not a surprise that this strategy is very beneficial for retailers since it relies on the consumers’ need to get more for the same price.
-Instead of offering something abstract like a discount can be, where people have to do the calculations on their own, you are offering something material and concrete.
-For example, people will find it more tempting to buy one product if they will get the other for free, than to get 50% off the price for both products.
-This is simply because they will feel like they got something realistic instead of just some percentages.
+Instead of offering something abstract like a discount, where people have to do the calculations on their own, you are offering something material and concrete.
+For example, people will find it more tempting to buy one product if they get the other for free than to get 50% off the price for both products.
+This is simply because they will feel like they have something realistic instead of just some percentages.

 Conclusion

 Setting prices is not an easy thing to do.
 A good pricing strategy can help you, and if you implement some knowledge from psychology and use tactics that have already been proven, you can expect some results.
 However, planning your price strategy and repricing can be very time-consuming.
-This is why we recommend using software such as Price2Spy to help yourself out.
-Take your free 30 days trial and see what benefits it can bring to your business.
+This is why we recommend using software such as Price2Spy to help you out.
+Take your free 30-day trial and see what benefits it can bring to your business.